MicrosoftDocs/azure-reference-other/studio-module-reference/import-count-table.md

 4. Use the **Counting type** option to specify where and how the count table is stored:

-    - **Dataset**: The data used to build counts is saved as a dataset in Azure Machine Learning Studio.
+    - **Dataset**: The data used to build counts is saved as a dataset in Azure Machine Learning Studio (classic).

     - **Blob**: The data used to build counts is stored as a block blob in Windows Azure storage.